Selective serotonin reuptake inhibitor: Emotional blunting

-Violence

-Researcher David Healy and others have reviewed available data, concluding that SSRIs increase violent acts, in adults and children, both on therapy and during withdrawal.
-This view is also shared by some patient activist groups.
+Confounding the understanding of emotional blunting is the fact that the same symptom can be caused by depression itself, and may instead be a sign of incomplete resolution of depression.
+However, there is a very large amount of subjective evidence showing that it is increasingly reported after starting the use of antidepressants, suggesting that antidepressants do induce emotional blunting.
+There does appear to be a positive correlation between depression symptoms (measured by HAD-D) and degree of emotional blunting (measured by OQuESA), but more research is needed to clarify the amount of contribution by depression contributes to this symptom.
+One possible explanation of this side effect of SSRIs and SNRIs is that they decrease the resting-state functional connectivity of the dorsal medial prefrontal cortex.

+As many as one-third of patients experiencing emotional blunting do not report it as a side effect to their physician.

 Vision

 Acute narrow-angle glaucoma is the most common and important ocular side effect of SSRIs, and often goes misdiagnosed.

 Cardiac

 SSRIs do not appear to affect the risk of coronary heart disease (CHD) in those without a previous diagnosis of CHD.
 A large cohort study suggested no substantial increase in the risk of cardiac malformations attributable to SSRI usage during the first trimester of pregnancy.
 A number of large studies of people without known pre-existing heart disease have reported no EKG changes related to SSRI use.
 The recommended maximum daily dose of citalopram and escitalopram was reduced due to concerns with QT prolongation.
-In overdose, fluoxetine has been reported to cause sinus tachycardia, myocardial infarction, junctional rhythms and trigeminy.
+In overdose, fluoxetine has been reported to cause sinus tachycardia, myocardial infarction, junctional rhythms, and trigeminy.
 Some authors have suggested electrocardiographic monitoring in patients with severe pre-existing cardiovascular disease who are taking SSRIs.

+In a 2023 study, a possible connection between SSRI usage and the onset of mitral valve regurgitation was identified, indicating that SSRIs could hasten the progression of degenerative mitral valve regurgitation (DMR), especially in individuals carrying 5-HTTLPR genotype.
+The study's authors suggest that genotyping should be performed on people with DMR to evaluate serotonin transporter (SERT) activity.
+They also urge practitioners to exercise caution when prescribing SSRIs to individuals with a familial history of DMR.